 Station 91 will be renovated with many of the same features as Station 92, but since it was built in 1996, it already conforms updated building standards.
 Both stations will be built to withstand 160 mph winds.

-Station 92 will be built three feet higher than the existing building, at 11 feet above sea level and will also be built with conduit installed for the possible future addition of solar power, a feature Mopps said would cost an estimated $200,000 to $300,000 additional.
+Station 92 will be built three-feet higher than the existing building, at 11-feet above sea level, and will also be built with conduit installed for the possible future addition of solar power, a feature Mopps said would cost an estimated $200,000 to $300,000 additional.

 This article is a direct street report from our correspondent and has not been edited by the 1st Responder newsroom.